Flow Input & Form

 type: 'string',

-title: 'Desired prompt for image gineration',
+title: 'Desired prompt for image generation',

 placeholder: 'Cartoon character of a person with a hoodie',